swhitley/CLARiNET/README.md

 - If a single `.clar` file is found in the same directory, CLARiNET will automatically select that file for processing.
 - Run `clarinet --help` to view the available options.
 - Run `clarinet -e` to view the list of Workday environments and the associated numbers.

+**Note:** CLARiNET calls an unpublished Workday API.
+Functionality is not guaranteed.

 ### Run CLARiNET from the command line using positional parameters: